shivannis/xandr-docs-public/xandr-docs/articles/monetize/buyer-auction-service-charge-mechanics.md

 # Microsoft Monetize - Buyer auction service charge mechanics

-When purchasing inventory with Xandr, the buyer may be charged the Buyer Auction Service Charge (BASC) specified in its contract.
+When purchasing inventory with Microsoft Advertising, the buyer may be charged the Buyer Auction Service Charge (BASC) specified in its contract.
 BASC is quoted as a percentage of Media Cost.
-Xandr can apply this charge in one of two ways, either as a fee or a deduction.
+Microsoft Advertising can apply this charge in one of two ways, either as a fee or a deduction.
 Which of the two is being used will be specified in the contract.